ELLIS PhD program to kick off its first cohort with more than 60 students from around the world

 As they conduct cutting-edge research at Europe’s leading institutions, ELLIS PhD students will benefit from joint supervision by ELLIS faculty and participation in ELLIS events, including bootcamps, summer schools, and workshops, where they can connect and exchange ideas with their peers and prominent scientists from academia and industry.
 The newly recruited PhD students will be supervised by more than 70 established scientists at 51 different institutions in 13 countries.

 “I am keen to pursue an ELLIS PhD because of the broad networking and collaborating opportunities it provides,” said Oishi Deb, who has accepted an offer from the program.
-Deb is currently a Deep Mind Scholar at Queen Mary University of London.
-In 2019, Business Insider named her one of the 100 most influential people shaping British technology.
 She completed her undergraduate studies in Software and Electronics Engineering at the University of Leicester, UK, and subsequently worked at Rolls-Royce as a software engineer.
 “I am delighted to have been accepted to one of the most prestigious and competitive PhD programs in machine learning and AI, and I look forward to getting started.”